 UV light ranges in wavelength in the invisible light spectrum from 200 to 380nm.

 Moving closer to the range of the light spectrum is the High Energy Visible Light(HEV)- this is blue light, or ‘near UV’ light, ranging in wavelength

 from 380 to 500nm.

-Recent studies have shown that exposure to blue light can damage the retinal pigment epithelium at the back of the eye, creating hyper-pigmented lesions that can lead to macular degeneration.
+Recent studies have shown that exposure to blue light can damage the retinal pigment epithelium at the back of the eye, creating hyper-pigmented lesions that may lead to macular degeneration.

 How are we exposed?

 This is not an issue our ancestors had to worry about.
-Blue light is emitted from ‘black light’ tubes and bulbs, such as cool fluorescent lights often used in offices and VDU screens.
-Nowadays the majority of the working population, as well as children and older people, spend some if not all of their day in front of screens.
+Blue light is emitted from LED backlight screens and bulbs, such as cool fluorescent lights often used in offices and digital screens.
+Nowadays the majority of the working population, as well as, children and older people, spend some if not all of their day in front of screens.
 They are often surrounded by fluorescent lighting also.
 While the cornea (the anterior structure of the eye) and the lens (behind the cornea) absorb some UV and blue light, this is only partial, meaning the retina (the back surface) requires extra protection, in the form of a UV and blue light filter.
-This filter is actually a slightly yellow tinted lens and research has shown it offers good visual contrast while also offering the necessary protection from blue light.
+This blue light filter is actually a slightly yellow tinted lens and research has shown it offers good visual contrast while also offering the necessary protection from blue light.